2Patty/Sepsis-project/README.md

 5. Modeling and Evaluation
 Building and evaluating machine learning models to predict sepsis risk.
 Hyperparameter tuning for model optimization.
-Testing the best model on the test set.
+I was testing the best model on the test set.

 6. Insights and Conclusion
 Summarizing the results and highlighting actionable insights.

+Deployment
+i.
+FastAPI
+The model is implemented as a FastAPI web service, offering an API for sepsis prediction.
+This setup provides a user-friendly interface where users can seamlessly input patient details and receive predictions.

+ii.
+Docker Containerization
+The application is packaged using Docker, ensuring it can be easily deployed across different environments while maintaining consistent performance and functionality.